coders-school/cpp-fundamentals/module1/01_types.en.md

 ___

-## Type `auto`
+## `auto` type

-In some places we can use type `auto`.
+In some places we can use `auto` type.
 The compiler will deduce the type itself, e.g. based on the assigned value.

 ```cpp
   auto num = 5;         // int